cloudspannerecosystem/spanner-cli/README.md

   -v, --verbose     Display verbose output.
       --credential= Use the specific credential file
-      --prompt=     Set the prompt to the specified format --priority=   Set default request priority (HIGH|MEDIUM|LOW)
+      --prompt=     Set the prompt to the specified format --history=    Set the history file to the specified path --priority=   Set default request priority (HIGH|MEDIUM|LOW)
+      --role=       Use the specific database role

 Help Options:
   -h, --help        Show this help message